elevate0123/CSE/5 Sociology/Paper 1/06 Work and Economic Life.md

 # Unit 06 Work and Economic Life
 ***

-Notion of Work -
+### Notion of Work
-- Natural Sciences - Expenditure of Energy
+1. Natural Sciences - Expenditure of Energy
-- Sociology - Work is a social activity performed in groups.
+2. Sociology - Work is a social #activity performed in groups.
 It is about the power relations, social dynamics, conflicts, functions performed, etc.

-Work is the basis of Economy!
+#Work - Carrying of tasks requiring the expenditure of physical & mental efforts, with the objective of production of goods and services catering to human needs  #defn
-Study of Work in sociology is important because economy and production influence all other parts of the society
+Economic Sociology - Work is an #activity which results in paid employment, reward or contract  #defn

-Industrialization & Modernisation together led to the formation of new discipline Sociology
+#Work is the basis of Economy!
+Integral to human existence

-#Marx Work/Production of goods and services is an avenue of expression of creativity and a way to happiness and satisfaction.
-When workers loose control they are alienated
+Study of Work in sociology is important because economy & production influence all other parts of the society
-#ED Work is an integrating force in modern societies and forms the basis of organic solidarity
+#Industrialization & #Modernisation together led to the formation of new discipline Sociology [[01 Sociology - The Discipline|Unit 01]]

-Work - Carrying of tasks requiring the expenditure of physical and mental efforts, with the objective of production of goods and services catering to human needs.
+#Marx Work/Production of goods & services is an avenue of expression of creativity & a way to happiness and satisfaction.
+When workers loose control they are #alienated
-Economic Sociology - Work is an activity which results in paid employment, reward or contract
+#ED Work is an integrating force in modern societies and forms the basis of organic #solidarity

 ## Need of Work in Society
 ***

-### Importance of Work in modern societies -
+### Importance of Work in modern societies
 1. Source of Income & Living - Money Market
 2. Breaks monotony of domestic life
-3. Gives identity to a person, as in Industrial societies, a person is known by the work carried out
+3. Gives #identity to a person, as in Industrial societies, a person is known by the work carried out
 4. Provides opportunity to build Social Capital
 5. Directs human energy in constructive way to acquire skills